Pixels-addict/Popup-WP/README-US.md

 <h5>Why this plugin is fully customisable ?</h5>
 This plugin is made for people who wants to develop their own popup style.
 More precisely, <strong>Popup generator</strong> will give you all the javascript and jQuery's key to develop your own Popup.
 This mean that you will use this plugin like a basis which on you will develop your own CSS style.<br>

+To see how to use this function with HTML go here and see the tutorial >>> <http://www.pixels-addict.fr/web/creer-ses-propres-popup-sans-plugin-sur-wordpress/>